had0j/io_qp2_rule_eng/readme.md

 A large display appears on the top of the screen showing floor splits and your pace compared to your PB Zenith Speedrun time.
 Reaching floor 10 with HYPERSPEED awards a hidden achievement, or when you fall to `level` 6 or below HYPERSPEED disappears.

-When activating 【Duo】 or any 【Mod+】 Hyperspeed is disabled
+Hyperspeed is disabled when any mod is activated

 ## Attack Target